AngleProtocol/merkl-docs/mechanisms/distributions/README.md

 However, if the TVL increased to \$20,000,000, the same user’s share would drop to 1/2,000,000th (0.00005%), and their per-run reward would be 1/16,800,000th (0.0000006%), below the threshold.
 As a result, they would not receive rewards.

-## 🔒 Fixed APR campaigns
+## 🔒 Fixed rate campaigns

-In Fixed APR campaigns, users earn a predefined amount of rewards per unit of liquidity at a set rate.
+In Fixed rate campaigns, users earn a predefined amount of rewards per unit of liquidity at a set rate.

 ### Key Characteristics